guru-desh/CopyCat-Docker/README.md

 # CopyCat-Docker

+*** This repo is archived in favor of https://github.com/Accessible-Technology-in-Sign/ASLRT-Docker ***

 This is the repo that contains instructions to create the environment for the CopyCat Project.

 These are the main dependencies of the CopyCat environment: